SweetJenn23/BlockchainLab/README.md

 # Workshop 3: Blockchain

 ## Architecture
  In this lab, we continue building on the existing architecture.
-In prior labs, you configured your Raspberry Pi with Sens Hat to talk to Watson IoT Foundation running on Bluemix.
+In prior labs, you configured your Raspberry Pi with Sens HAT to talk to Watson IoT Foundation running on Bluemix.
 You grew your interaction by integrating NodeRed and the Watson Conversation service also both running on Bluemix.
 Your cloud environment will expand to a hybrid cloud by talking with a blockchain network.
 The Hyperledger V1 Fabric is running on a private server in a secured network.

 In this lab, NodeRed will communicate with the Hyperledger Fabric through APIs.
 NodeRed will also facilitate communication between the ledger and [Weather.com](https://twcservice.mybluemix.net/rest-api/).